 Digital images can contain other images – often a monochromatic image that can be used to mask parts of the primary image.
 This can be used to create a transparency of the image, or selectively apply adjustment instructions to regions of an image, or blend multiple images together.

 Curved and spherical models

-Digital images may also be created as inherently non-flat photos that make use of curved or spherical geometry.
-Spherical images can be viewed in a VR environment or in a flat display that is designed to compensate for the curvature of the image.
+Digital images may also be created as inherently non-flat photos that use curved or spherical geometry.
+Spherical images can be viewed in a VR environment or on a flat display that is designed to compensate for the curvature of the image.

 Motion and audio

-Adding multiple sequential images to an image can create a motion image.
+Adding multiple sequential images to an image can create a moving image.
 Hybrid image files have been around for decades.
-Likewise, it’s been possible to attach an audio file to an image for a very long time.
+Likewise, it’s been possible to attach an audio file to an image for a long time.

 Camera raw images